 A Different View

-- To keep your club on plane (meaning on line to your ball) you must keep your right elbow close to your body.
+- To keep your club on plane (meaning on line to your ball) you must keep your right elbow (right handed players) close to your body.
 Much like if you were to skip a stone across the water.
 As you step into the throw your right elbow tucks in against your side.
 This is big part of your downswing because it will help maintain your 'L' for power, and keep your club on line for accuracy.
 If you start your downswing with your arms and hands then your elbow will drift away from your side and you will hit weaker shots that will fade...slice.

 - You can see in the picture that my weight has shifted a little more onto my left foot because my right foot is rolling onto it's instep.